hackclub/hackclub/case_studies/armijo_high_school/2015-10-29_fourth_meeting/recap.md

 ## Issues

-Collecting feedback didn’t really occur as meeting ended earlier than planned.
+Collecting feedback didn't really occur as meeting ended earlier than planned.

 ## Tips For Other Organizers